-After serving a weekend of restriction, the Watch Week requires students to check in at Morning Meeting with a representative from the Dean of Students' office between 8:30 am and the end of Morning Meeting.
+After serving a weekend of restriction, the Watch Week requires students to check in at Morning Meeting with a representative from the Dean of Students' office between 8am and 8:30am.
 This will occur from Monday through Friday the week directly following the weekend of restriction.
 A student may miss only one of the five check-ins in the week.
 If a student misses more than one check-in that week, they will be placed on Re-restriction.

 If a student misses one or more restriction commitments (Weekend restriction or Watch Week) the student will be placed on an additional attendance restriction, called "Re-restriction".
 If the Re-restriction is not completed to standards, the student will receive a Disciplinary Level.
-The Disciplinary Level will trigger a meeting with the student's advisor, the Dean of Students, the school counselor, the Director of Studies, and the student's parents or guardians to discuss the absences and create a plan to prevent further absences.
+This may trigger a meeting with the student's advisor, the Dean of Students, the school counselor, the Director of Studies, and the student's parents or guardians to discuss the absences and create a plan to prevent further absences.